Stress, depression or anxiety account for 55% of all working days lost due to work-related ill health.

 Learning outcomes

-• Learn how to take positive steps to remove stigma surrounding mental ill-health
+• Identify positive steps to help remove the stigma surrounding mental ill-health.

-• Understand different mental illnesses, how to recognise changes in behaviour and what to keep an eye on
+• Recognise different mental illnesses, changes in behaviour, and key indicators to monitor

 Course contents

-This training course is broken down into 4 sections
+This Mental Health training course is broken down into 4 sections:

 1. 1